hujingc/SI-206-Final-Project/README.md

 Yuan Shi

-What websites/APIs will you be gathering data from? iTunes website/API
+What websites/APIs will you be gathering data from?
+News API
 New York Times website/API

 What data will you collect from each website/API and store in a database?
-Collecting data from the Apple Music API
+Collecting data about BBC Top Stories
-Collecting data from the Top Stories section
+Collecting data about NYT Top Stories

-What data will you be calculating from the data in the database? albums, artists, song
+What data will you be calculating from the data in the database?
+For both:
 Title, subject, author, date published, if specific words are in the article

 What visualization tools will you be using?
 Both: Plotly

 What graphs/charts will you be creating?
-Pie chart
-Bar graph
+Word cloud about the subjects that the news mention Pie charts about the section the news is from (world, US, science, etc.)